 THE BASICS OF ANTIOXIDANTS

 Everyone knows something about antioxidants.
 Gobs of vitamin C are consumed to prevent or halt a cold.
-Vitamin E has tremendous cardiovascular benefits..
+Vitamin E owns the humorous reputation as a sexual prowess enhancer.
 Beta-carotene, the precursor to vitamin A also known as retinol, is eschewed for its strong influence on the immune system, night vision and its contributions to the physical integrity of skin, nails and hair.
 The mineral members of this family, zinc, manganese, iron, copper and selenium, are more known for their namesake then their function.
-And more recently, lesser known compounds to the public are quickly gaining ground on their more popular siblings, including enzymes (S.O.D. and catalase) and phytonutrients ( flavonoids and carotenoids).
+And more recently, lesser known compounds to the public are quickly gaining ground on their more popular siblings, including enzymes (S.O.D. and catalase), phytonutrients ( flavonoids and carotenoids).
 Also belonging to this family are other endogenously produced substances: glutathione and alpha-lipoic acid.
 Overall, the primary function of AOs is to eliminate free radicals (FR) as they appear.

 A free radical (FR) is an atom or molecule with an unpaired electron.
 This configuration is volatile and seeks out an electron to quiet itself.
 By taking the electron it needs, it creates another FR.
 This new FR looks to balance itself.
 It will take an electron from another molecule and leave a new FR in its path.
 This donating and borrowing of an electron (known as oxidation and reduction) is an unlimited, never-ending, ongoing, chain reaction that is critical to our health.